usradam/ICS212/Homework 0/README.md

   - The `m` integers are already sorted in an increasing order.
 - Note: An integer value can be **negative**.

 Write your pseudocode achieving the following requirements.
-Use and modify this template file: pseudocode.txt.
+Use and modify this template file: [pseudocode.txt]

 - Insert the value of `num` into the array `numbers`.
 The resulting integers must be in an increasing order.